 Furthermore, Constitution (85th Amendment Act), brought by the Parliament to provide for reservation in promotion with consequential seniority by modifying clause (4A) of Article 16 of the Constitution of India is also not applicable to J&K.

-As per this the law declared by apex court, J&K is governed by the law that “the accelerated promotion on roster point does not give accelerated seniority to such promote.”
+As per this the law declared by the apex court, J&K is governed by the law that “the accelerated promotion on roster point does not give accelerated seniority to such promote.”
 So ‘Catch-Up rule’ is in vogue.
 The SRO-110 issued in 2000 was deleted.

 Officials dealing with these matters in Civil Secretariat are of the opinion that ‘Catch-Up rule’ is in no way helping the general category candidates.
 Offering an instance, a deputy secretary rank officer told Kashmir Life that the system in vogue is bizarre.
-Considering 10 JEs – A to J, he said if there are three posts vacant for next level (AE), as per roster, A and B who are general category candidates will be elevated besides J, a category candidate, as the third one.
+Considering 10 JEs – A to J, he said if there are three posts vacant for next level (AE), as per roster, A and B who are general category candidates will be elevated beside J, a category candidate, as the third one.
 J thus supersedes his seven seniors.

 ‘Catch Up rule’ says that in this grade J should be placed as per his level when other seniors are promoted.
 But that never happens.
 Till the point the remaining seven are elevated, J is already an AEE.
-So in this way they never come in same grade where ‘Catch-Up rule would be implemented.’
+So in this way, they never come in the same grade where ‘Catch-Up rule would be implemented.’

-It is mentioned in one of the recommendations of the committee formed under the chairmanship of advocate general and comprising secretaries of various departments in June 2013 that “category promote will not have any seniority benefits unless reserved category candidates is not promoted to much higher cadre earlier than promotion of general category candidate.”
+It is mentioned in one of the recommendations of the committee formed under the chairmanship of advocate general and comprising secretaries of various departments in June 2013 that “category promote will not have any seniority benefits unless reserved category candidates are not promoted to much higher cadre earlier than the promotion of general category candidate.”

 Appointed as JE in PHE/I&FC department under RBA category, Naseer is presently In-charge Executive Engineer.
 His senior general category counterparts are currently AEEs.
 Interestingly, the General Category candidates who were AEs at time of Naseer’s appointment are still AEEs!

 “This is what actually happens.
-They jump across ladder and technically catch-up rule has no significance,” an Additional Secretary rank officer said.
-Insisting that it is a mess, an Under Secretary rank officer said if five engineers retire belonging to open merit, roster is again applied to fill the resultant vacancies.
+They jump across the ladder and technically catch-up rule has no significance,” an Additional Secretary rank officer said.
+Insisting that it is a mess, an Under Secretary rank officer said if five engineers retire belonging to open merit, the roster is again applied to fill the resultant vacancies.
 So to replace for open merit candidates, two reserved category candidates come.
 This is in addition to already applied rosters at various levels.
 “It is obviously unjust and unfair with open merit candidates,” the officer, speaking anonymously, said.
-“Now, we should pitch voice to have reservation for open merit as its number is seriously dwindling.”
+“Now, we should pitch voice to have a reservation for open merit as its number is seriously dwindling.”

-In wake of a landmark judgment of the J&K High Court, directing against the system in vogue, the ball lies with government, now.
-Various groups have come together to press for its implementation but as of now government is undecided.
+In wake of a landmark judgment of the J&K High Court, directing against the system in vogue, the ball lies with the government, now.
+Various groups have come together to press for its implementation but as of now, government is undecided.
 Various lawmakers are pitching hard of not implementing the law as they feel they would get bashing back in their constituencies.
 Even few ministers in Mufti Sayeed led coalition government are unnerved and trying their best for “merit not to prevail.”